Willingboro Township, New Jersey: Education

 Willingboro High School with 674 students in grades 9–12.

 During the early development of the township, all high school students attended Levittown High School for grades 9–12 (LHS was renamed "Levitt Jr. High School" when the new high school—John F. Kennedy—was opened in 1964).
 It was the only junior high school, grades 7 through 9, until Memorial Junior High School opened in 1968.
 The substantial student population at JFK HS required that the school go to split sessions and only was able to house grades 10–12, with the freshmen classes divided between Memorial and Levitt junior high schools.
 In 1975, Willingboro HS was opened and became the "sister" school, located only about two miles apart—both on JFK Way.
+Over time student enrollment fell and both middle schools would eventually close.
+The district shifted the make-up of the school and elementary schools held grades K-7 while the two high schools held grades 8-12.
 This is the way the township was until JFK HS became a middle school in 1990, leaving Willingboro as the only high school.
 By this time, the township population fell and Levitt Junior High School was closed to become township offices and storage.
 Memorial Junior High School would remain open for college classes for Burlington County College.
 Kennedy Middle School eventually closed and became Kennedy Center, a community center for the performing arts, an additional gym for events, and classrooms for college classes.

 The S.W.
 Bookbinder, J.A.
-McGinley and Martin Luther King Jr. Elementary Schools were closed at the end of the 2005–2006 school year as part of an effort to save about $3.6 million, through the reduction of as many as 100 staff members and class sizes increased as large as 27 at the five remaining elementary schools.
+McGinley and Martin Luther King Jr. Elementary Schools were closed at the end of the 2005–06 school year as part of an effort to save about $3.6 million, through the reduction of as many as 100 staff members and class sizes increased as large as 27 at the five remaining elementary schools.
 The cuts were needed to fill a two-year budget deficit of nearly $10 million.

-Students from Willingboro Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton Township.
+Students from Willingboro Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.